photo of opera singers on stage

 Students who do not complete the module will not be able to progress beyond the first term of their degree.

-MMus students must present two public recitals, consisting of approximately fifty to sixty minutes of music.
+MMus students must present two public recitals, consisting of approximately fifty to sixty minutes of music each.

 Jurors are assigned by the Division Co-ordinators of the Music Performance Studies Department.
 Recitals are marked as Acceptable or Not Acceptable and this decision is emailed to the student by the Graduate Program Assistant.
 A note is then added to the student's academic record indicating that this milestone has been met.